(Updated May 27, 2026) Saga IT

 Checklist item: Is the HHS access provision included?
 This is a non-negotiable regulatory requirement.

-7. Return or Destruction of PHI
+8. Return or Destruction of PHI + Termination for Cause

-Checklist item: Does the BAA include termination provisions?
+Checklist item: Does the BAA address PHI disposition at termination?
+Does it define what happens to PHI in backups and archives where destruction is not feasible?
 Is the cure period reasonable (typically 30 days)?

 Practical Provisions Beyond the Minimum